-Indigenous Australian artist Merryn Apma is from the Western Arrernte people in Alice Springs.
+Western Arrernte Desert Artist Merryn Apma Daley is from the Western Arrernte people in Alice Springs, Australia.
 Merryn is from the stolen generation and reconnected with her family 35 years ago.
 Merryn has worked in Aboriginal Affairs for over 30 years at grass roots level and in government, advocating for her people.
+In 2004, Merryn embarked on a historic trek, walking together with AFL/Essendon Football Club legend Michael Long from Melbourne to Parliament House in Canberra, as part of the inaugural Long Walk.
 A business owner on the Sunshine Coast in Queensland, Australia, she is the recipient of the Centenary Medal for her services to the Aboriginal Community in Victoria and won the ‘Women Means Business Biennial Award’ in 2009.
 A recognised artist with art hanging all over the world, Merryn paints her journey and captures the memory of the beautiful country that runs through her veins.
 Honouring her countrymen and painting the strong women as well as the colours of the desert, flowers, waterholes and her people sitting on country.

 Follow Merryn on Instagram @apmacreations

 Indigenous Australian artist Nathan Patterson is a proud Wagiman Man who is now residing on the Surf Coast of Victoria.
 His people are from Pine Creek, near the Daly River Region in the Northern Territory, where the Wagiman clan are the traditional landowners.

 Nathan’s art is a mixture of contemporary designs using traditional techniques that incorporate the Dreamtime stories of his people and of the native land.
 He continues to tell these stories through his art.
 Nathan strives to push the boundaries of contemporary Aboriginal art through the use of vibrant colours and traditional design.